Do You Know What Google Knows About You?4 min read

 This is a great opportunity for Google to collect more than 20 petabytes of data every day, which is used to target commercial offers at us.
 For this internet giant, every minute means tons of new letters sent through Gmail and thousands of new videos uploaded to YouTube.
 Want to learn more about this?
-Let’s take a deeper look at the interesting stats on what happens in Google world in a single minute.
+Let’s take a deeper look at the interesting stats on what happens in the Google world in a single minute.

-3 ways how Google collects your data
+3 ways how Google tracks you and collects your data

-Getting hold of passwords, hackers gain users’ contacts in address book, network accounts, sensitive data, and private correspondence.
+Getting hold of passwords, hackers gain users’ contacts in address book, network accounts, sensitive information, and private correspondence.
 Moreover, they run programs that enter stolen usernames and passwords on thousands of websites until one hits.
 It gives an opportunity for scammers to send letters on behalf of a victim.
 Additionally, having logged in, they can change the password, and lock access to users’ Gmail.

 Furthermore, In August 2017, one popular and widely used extension for Chrome, Web Developer, was hijacked because of the phishing attack.
 The cyber criminals then uploaded the infected extension, which flooded websites with ads.

-Google pleased smartphone users all over the world with a free navigation app, Google Maps.
-It’s too early to celebrate!
-There are some features, which can threaten your online security.
-First of all, it will propose you to log in to your Google account and type your home address for better routing.
-Also, adding geotags of the places you visit, you give hackers, who succeeded in accessing your account, an opportunity to be fully acquainted with your location data.
-Now they can create a comprehensive picture of your interests, habits, and preferences.
+Google pleased smartphone users all over the world with its free navigation app, Google Maps.
+But it might be too early to celebrate!
+There are some features that are still threatening your online security.
+First of all, the app suggests you to log in to your Google account and type your home address for better routing.
+Guess how this could go wrong!

 Download VPN Unlimited to set up a constantly encrypted communication with friends, colleagues, or relatives and enjoy your web security.